Skip to main content

 App Environment

-There are two directories that make up a complete app installation; Bundle & Data.
+There are three directories that make up a complete app installation; Bundle & Data.
 These two directories are located in different parts of the file system.
 There can be a third directory available in some cases.
 This is called the App Group Shared Data directory.
 This is an area where apps from the same development team can share data across multiple apps.

 NOTE: It is important to note that if the same app is removed and re-installed the UUID of the app directories will change.

-To find the Bundle directory, run the ps
+To find the Bundle directory, run the ps command on the device:

 ps -A | grep -i binaryname